vivekmishrabharatvarsh/Lending-Club-Case-Study/README.md

 # Lending Club Case Study
-> The project aims to analyze data from the largest online loan marketplace, Lending Club, to identify and understand the key factors (driver variables) that contribute to loan defaults (charged-off loans).
-By conducting exploratory data analysis (EDA), the company intends to pinpoint strong indicators of loan default, enabling better risk assessment and reduction of credit loss.
+> The main goal of this analysis is to reduce financial losses caused by lending money to applicants who are likely to default on their loans.
+When borrowers don't repay their loans, the lender faces financial losses, which are called credit losses.
+We want to identify these risky loan applicants through Exploratory Data Analysis (EDA) so that we can reduce the number of such loans and minimize credit losses.
+This means finding the factors or variables that strongly indicate loan defaults.
+By understanding these factors, the company can make better decisions about its loan portfolio and risk assessment.

 ## Table of Contents